codeaprendiz/learn_devops/home/cloud-providers/gcp/task-021-creating-google-kubernetes-engine-deployments/ReadMe.md

 # In Cloud Shell enter the following command to clone the repository to the lab Cloud Shell:
 git clone https://github.com/GoogleCloudPlatform/training-data-analyst

+# Create a soft link as a shortcut to the working directory:
+ln -s ~/training-data-analyst/courses/ak8s/v1.1 ~/ak8s

 # Change to the directory that contains the sample files for this lab:
 cd ~/ak8s/Deployments/